 Been running on the treadmill every day?
 Try swimming!
+Try my 4 week home workout plan!
 Try a new workout DVD!
 Sometimes, both our bodies and our brains need a break from our “regular” routines.
 This will help your body bust through plateaus, but you also might find something new to love!
 And when it comes to losing weight, enjoyment is a huge player in permanent change.

 6. Try working with a personal trainer.

 A huge part of a personal trainer’s job is simply to motivate.
 They’ll also take the guesswork out of your workouts, so you just have to show up and do them.
 No planning, no overthinking, just work!
 If you think that a personal trainer is too much of a commitment or investment, consider working with one just a few times to learn new exercises and hear some important encouraging words.

 Also read: 10 Benefits of Hiring a Personal Trainer

 7. Try a new group fitness class.

 Not only will you feel empowered by how brave you are showing up to something new, you’ll get that social aspect I mentioned before.
 Finding like-minded people to be around is important in reaching your goals.
 You don’t have to become BFFs with everyone in class, but a few smiles exchanged will go a long way.
 You might find that you love Barre, Yoga, PUMP, Zumba, etc!
 If you do, roll with it!
 Here’s how to rock your first attempt at a new group fitness class.

 Honestly, there is not much like a new pair of flattering leggings or hot pink shoes to get me to the gym.
 (I can only justify the spending if I actually use them!)
 It’s fun to shop for new workout gear when you’re losing weight, and it might just be the thing you need to keep going.
 I’ve personally been lusting after some new Evolve leggings, but I’m going to use them as goal-getting motivation. 🙂

 9. Download a new workout app.